Arif-2000/SQL-Day2-Assignment/README.md

 --11.
 Find out salary of both MILLER and SMITH.

-select ename,sal from EMP where ename='MILLER' or ename='SMITH'
+select ename,sal from EMP where ename='MILLER' and ename='SMITH'

 --12.
 Find out the names of the employees whose name begin with ‘A’ or ‘M’.